Cambodia Expat Health Insurance Guide

 What is interesting is that some French influence on food can still be felt all these years later.
 As an example you may be served a traditional Cambodian curry, together with a French baguette to dip in it.

 Whilst thousands of people visit Cambodia each year without incident it should be mentioned that Cambodia is far from the safest country you will ever visit.
 For one, it is still considered one of the most corrupt countries in the world, where “back handers” may be requested by officials completing paperwork on your behalf.
 Stories of expats finding police stations closed or emergency telephone calls unanswered are also all too frequent.
+It is why it is so important to purchase travel insurance when travelling abroad.

 Petty theft is sadly rather common, especially around Phnom Penh.
 Whilst pick-pocketing does occur, the most common source of theft at present involves bag snatches.
 It is not uncommon for motorcyclists riding past to snatch bags straight from tourists and drive off with them.
 The chances of recovering your belongings or catching the culprit are slim so take great care with baggage.
 Whenever possible leave valuables locked away at home rather than carrying them around with you.